xdanradu/mediabox/README.md

 mediabox
 ========

-Mediabox is a script that displays videos and images in the current page with an overlay (keeping the resource aspect ratio).
+Mediabox is a JS script that displays videos and images in the current page with an overlay (keeping the resource aspect ratio).